 That’s the case in commercial real estate as well, explains Ben Tapper, senior managing director for Lee & Associates in New York City.
 “We only get paid at the closing table, either when a lease is signed or a sale gets closed,” Tapper says.

-Some agents may offer flat fees for individual services, or you may find a broker that pays agents an annual salary, though this is less common than payment through commission.
+Some agents may offer flat fees for individual services, or you may find a broker who pays agents an annual salary, though this is less common than payment through commission.

 What Percent Does an Agent Receive?